 The appropriateness of a prophylactic mastectomy is a complicated risk-benefit analysis that requires estimates of a patient's risk of breast cancer, typically based on the patient's family history of breast cancer and other factors.
 Two models are most frequently used, the Claus model and the Gail model.
 The Gail model uses the following five risk factors: age at evaluation, age at menarche, age at first live birth, number of breast biopsies, and number of first-degree relatives with breast cancer.

 See Genetic Testing for Hereditary Breast and/or Ovarian Cancer medical policy.

-POLICYProphylactic mastectomy may be considered medically necessary in patients at high risk or moderately increased risk of breast cancer.
+POLICYProphylactic mastectomy may be considered medically necessary in patients at high risk of breast cancer.
 (For definitions of risk levels, see policy guidelines, below).